Asteroid (NEO) 2023 DZ2

 If you need to access this information frequently for your observations, you can create a simple customized Quick Access page, so that you can easily bookmark it in your browser favorites or add a shortcut to your mobile phones' home screen.

-Asteroid (NEO) 2023 DZ2 Distance from Earth
+The distance of Asteroid (NEO) 2023 DZ2 from Earth is currently

 The following chart shows the distance of Asteroid (NEO) 2023 DZ2 from Earth as a function of time.
 In the chart the distance data is measured in Astronomical Units and sampled with an interval of 1 day.